Solar Orbiter: Cruise phase

-After launch, Solar Orbiter entered the crusie phase, which lasted until late 2021.
+After launch, Solar Orbiter entered the cruise phase, which lasted until late 2021.
 Using repeated gravity assists from Earth and Venus, the spacecraft reached its operational orbit, an elliptical orbit with perihelion 0.29 AU and aphelion 0.91 AU.
 The first flyby was of Venus in December 2020.

 In June 2020, Solar Orbiter came within 77000000 km of the Sun, and captured the closest pictures of the Sun ever taken.

 During its cruise towards Venus, Solar Orbiter passed through the ion tail of comet C/2019 Y4 (ATLAS) from 31 May to 1 June 2020.
 It passed through the comet's dust tail on 6 June 2020.
 In December 2021, it flew through the tail of comet C/2021 A1 Leonard.

 In August 2021, the second Venus flyby happened only 33 hours before another interplanetary spacecraft by ESA, BepiColombo, conducted its gravity assist at the same planet.
 Both spacecraft used their science instruments to study the magnetic, plasma, and particle environment around Venus during their flybys, offering unique multipoint datasets.
 Solar Orbiter's SoloHI imager observed the nightside of Venus, surrounded by a bright crescent of the dayside, in the days before closest approach.
 Solar Orbiter's magnetometer observed changes in Venus's magnetic environment along the trajectory, including a sharp drop as the spacecraft crossed the bow shock.